Link Building Services: Costs, Methods, How to Choose

 How much do link building services cost?

-Managed link building campaigns cost $2,000 to $5,000 per month for small to midsize businesses, producing 5 to 15 quality links.
+Managed campaigns from agencies cost $2,000 to $5,000 per month for small to midsize businesses, producing 5 to 15 quality links per month.
 Per-link pricing ranges from $150 for mid-tier placements to $500 or more for high-authority editorial sites.
-Enterprise campaigns targeting major publications cost $5,000 to $15,000 per month.
-Links priced below $50 rarely produce measurable ranking impact.
+Freelancers charge $100 to $400 per link.
+The metric that matters is cost per ranking improvement on commercially valuable keywords, not cost per link.

-How do I choose the best link building service?
+How do I evaluate a link building service before hiring?

 What is the difference between good and bad link building?

-How long does it take for link building to improve rankings?
+How long does it take for link building to affect rankings?